nZEDb/nZEDb_Misc/Guides/Various/Cache/Guide.md

 >>`make test`
 >>`sudo make install`

->Add this to the "Dynamic Extensions" section of the php.ini files(**MAKE SURE THIS LINE IS ABOVE redis.so or apcu.so or memcached.so, if you added those**):
+>Add this to the "Dynamic Extensions" section of the php.ini files:
 >>`extension=igbinary.so`

 ####Redis: